 In politics, you will acquire a strong grounding in fundamental elements of the subject such as political ideas and democratic processes.
 You can study a wide range of specialist core modules, which cover topics such as British government and politics, European political integration, and political thinking.
-In the National Student Survey 2021 we achieved an overall 91% satisfaction score for BA Philosophy, Politics and Economics.

 In economics, you will study both applied and practical issues and focus on the relationship between economics and society.
 This course places less emphasis on mathematical and statistical content than some Economics courses do; instead you will focus on the relevance of these techniques to applied problems.
 You will still learn necessary maths skills in your core modules, but extensive support is available should you need it.

 This course offers you the opportunity to study philosophy, politics and economics in the first year, and allows you to focus on two or continue with all three subjects in your second and final years.
 Most of your contact time will be spent in small seminar-style groups, allowing you to interact directly with staff and add your own voice to the discussion.

 Placements are encouraged as they provide you with a chance to put your newly acquired knowledge and skills into practice as well as allowing you to gain valuable real-world experience.